Do you want a cookie?

 Banner Hintergrund

 In our library you will find information on the individual varieties with sowing dates, cultivation period and tips on planting and harvesting.
-You will also find good and bad neighbours to help you plan a mixed crop.
+You will also find good and bad companion plants to help you plan a mixed crop.

 There are a few things to bear in mind when growing young plants.
 Here are a few tools that can help you with pre-cultivation.